 AMH 2020.
 American History Since 1865.
-A survey course on the development of the United States from the Reconstruction period to the present.
+A survey course on the development of the United States from the Reconstruction Period to the present.
 AMH 2010 is not a prerequisite, but is recommended.
+This course meets civic literacy requirement.
 3 semester hours credit.
 [A]